Undergraduate Academic Regulations

 U.S. and Georgia Constitutions and History Requirements

 Georgia law requires that all candidates for a degree from an institution supported by public funds shall pass an examination of the history of the United States and the history of Georgia and an examination upon the provisions and principles of the United States Constitution and the Constitution of Georgia.
-The requirements for instruction in the above areas can be met by passing a test in each of the four areas or by satisfactorily completing one of the following courses at Columbus State University or a university in the University System of Georgia: HIST 2111, HIST 2112 or POLS 1101.
+The requirements for instruction in the above areas can be met by passing a test in each of the four areas or by satisfactorily completing one of the following courses at Columbus State University or a university in the University System of Georgia: HIST 2111 or HIST 2112, in addition to POLS 1101.

 Students who transferred from a Technical College System of Georgia (TCSG) institution and have earned credit for HIST 2111 or HIST 2112, will satisfy the Georgia History and U.S. History requirements only.
 Students with earned credit for POLS 1101, will satisfy the Georgia Constitution and the U.S. Constitution requirements only.